Code Snippets, Examples and Technical News

 Migrating data from MS Access to MySQL easily

-Most people will know the MySQL database.
-MySQL AB ( recently bought by Sun) is the company behind that open source database and pays most developers working on the code.
+MySQL AB: If we are too slow, your bug must be invalid Most people will know the MySQL database.
+MySQL AB (recently bought by Sun) is the company behind that open source database and pays most developers working on the code.

 Some years ago MySQL AB released a really nice tool which they named MySQL Migration Toolkit.
 Its a Java GUI application which can be used to copy data from other databases (like Microsoft Access) to a MySQL database.
 The tool even generates a lua script file so that you can automate the migration process afterwards.